Richard L. Reinhold

-Richard L. Reinhold is a partner and Chair of the Tax Department of Willkie Farr & Gallagher LLP in New York.
-Mr. Reinhold’s practice includes domestic and international business tax matters relative to mergers and acquisitions, joint ventures, new financial products, corporate restructurings, and financing transactions.
-Chambers USA (2012)
+Richard L. Reinhold is a partner and Chair of Willkie’s Tax Department in New York.
+Mr. Reinhold’s practice includes domestic and international business tax matters relative to mergers and acquisitions, joint ventures, investment funds, corporate restructurings, and financing transactions.

 Selected Professional and Business Activities

 Mr. Reinhold is a former Chair of the New York State Bar Association (Tax Section) and has been a member of its Executive Committee since 1985.
 He is a Fellow of the American College of Tax Counsel, a member of the Board of Advisors of the New York University School of Law International Tax Program, and a member of the Tax Forum and Tax Club.

 Mr. Reinhold is an Adjunct Professor of Law at the New York University School of Law.
 Additionally, he has lectured and written widely on federal income tax matters.

 Tranche C Lenders in the $3.25 billion credit bid for, and restructuring of Delphi Corporation